rzeigler/sifted/doc/constraint.md

 ### `anything: Processor<Maybe<a>>`
 A `Processor` that always succeeds on its input.
+This is equivalent to `Processor#identity`

 ### `check: (a -> Boolean) -> String -> Processor<a>`
 Create a `Processor` that succeeds with its input value if it is both defined and the predicate provided as the first argument returns true.
 If the value is defined but the does not pass the predicate the failure message will be used in the `Reason`.

 ### `last: [Processor<a>] -> Processor<a>`
-Create a `Processor` that runs all of the input `Processor`s aggregating errors.
+Create a `Processor` that runs all of the input `Processor`s.
-If all processors succeed, the output processor succeeds with the value of the last processor.
+If all input processors succeed, the output processor succeeds with the value of the last input processor.
+If any processors fail, the output processor fails with the sum of `Reasons` produced by the input processors.
 This is useful for combining many `check` results into a single `Processor`

 ### `property: Processor<a> -> String -> Processor<[String a]>`
-Create a processor for a property.
+Create a `processor` for the property of an object.
 If the input constraint is successful and the property is defined, the `Processor` will result in an array of length 2 containing the input key as the first value and the value at that property as the second.
-This is useful in conjunction with `[assoc](#assoc)`.
+This is useful in conjunction with [assoc](#assoc).
 The property name is the second parameter to allow the same constraint to be easily used among multiple properties with currying.

 ### `optionalProperty: Processor<a> -> Options -> String -> Processor<[String a]>`
 Like property, but if the value in the given field is undefined, returns an empty array instead.
-Useful in conjunction with `[assoc](#assoc)` to define fields that need not necessarily be present.
+Useful in conjunction with [assoc](#assoc) to define fields that need not necessarily be present.
 If options.default is defined, it will be used for the result instead of an empty array.

 ### `assoc: [Processor<[String a]] -> Processor<Object>`